 - All your servers must finish the Very Important System Configuration.

-Most users in DN42 are at United States or Europe.
-When I contact them from China, due to the timezone differences one communication cycle can be quite lengthy.
-So we should configure our side as complete as possible based on the public information of the other side.
-This makes debugging easier for the peer, and reduces the time consumption in a repeated communication.
+Most users in DN42 are in the United States or Europe.
+When I contact them from China, due to the timezone differences, one communication cycle can be quite lengthy.
+So we should configure our side as completely as possible based on the public information of the other side.
+This makes debugging easier for others and reduces the time consumption in repeated communications.

-I have a list on my DN42 Page, including the information I'll need when setting up the tunnel and BGP session to you, and the steps you should take.
+I have a list on my DN42 Page, including the information I'll need when setting up the tunnel and BGP session and the steps you should take.

 Note that I don't have any special configuration/requirements, and the list is a general requirement for almost any DN42 user.
 Therefore I suggest that you follow the list and provide complete information.